 A continuation of CPS 790.
 CPS 793 may be taken in place of CPS 791.
+This is now also the Capstone course for the Mental Health Counseling degree.

 CPS 792 Field Experience in Marriage and Family Therapy I

 A supervised internship within a public or private community-based setting that primarily provides marriage and family therapeutic services.
 Field experience requires the advance approval of the student's Academic Advisor in cooperation with the sponsoring agency.
 Learning objectives for the supervised practice of marriage and family therapy must be established by the student and approved by the student's Academic Advisor prior to registration.
 CPS 790 may be taken in place of CPS 792.